 - Stay abreast of relaxations provided by government and monitor the financial close reporting that will most likely happen remotely

-- Ensure complete integrity and transparency in managing external reporting
+- Ensure integrity and transparency in managing external reporting

 - Sustain continued performance of internal controls and ensure data security